dattatandale39/dattatandale39/README.md

 👨🏽‍💻 Currently working, learning and growing my skillset in coding , Machine Learning,deep learning and Deployment.
 🤝 Open for job in analytics,data science and python
-👨 Know more about me at [My Resume](add your google drive resume link here)
+👨 Know more about me at [datta tandale](http://dattatandale.rf.gd/)

 My Recent projects